The Easiest Yogurt on Planet EarthMar 19, 2021

 Did.
 Not.
 Like.
 It.
 There’s something to be said for eating healthy without driving yourself insane.

-Then I discovered viili yogurt (also known as viila).
+Then I discovered viili yogurt (in their Heirloom variety pack).

 Let me tell you, viili yogurt has got to be the easiest yogurt in the world to make.
 You add milk to a bit of yogurt starter, let it sit on your counter at room temperature, and before you can say Bob’s-your-uncle, you’ve got yogurt.